salemALmotiry/Java-Bootcamp-Project-1/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the JAVA Tic-Tac-Toe Project.
+This is the Java Tic-Tac-Toe Project.
 In this project, users can play the classic Tic-Tac-Toe game on the command line, where two human players can compete, and the board is displayed between turns.

 Additionally, players can enjoy Human vs. AI Mode, choosing between Easy or Hard difficulty levels to play against the computer.